When you’re given a business card at a craft fair, what do you do with it?

-You’ve got a website, social media pages and perhaps an Etsy shop.
+You have a website, social media pages, and perhaps an Etsy shop.
 These will all help increase your visibility online when someone types your business name into Google’s search bar.

 But the purpose of handing out business cards is to stay at the top of our (potential) customers’ minds and keep our contact info at their fingertips.
 They’re to be picked up and put into our pockets, wallets or purses.

 So how can you fill that purpose in a way that fits in today’s digital age?…..

 We’re always connected to our phones.
 They’re in our pockets or within reach and are the first thing we grab when we need information but are not next to our computers.
 So getting your business’ information onto people’s phones rather than handing out a card is a great way to help them remember you and to save costs.

 How can you get your business info onto peoples’ phones?

 Instead of handing out business cards at your next craft fair, get shoppers to snap a picture of a sign that’s an enlarged business card.